tmzh/tmzh.github.io/content/post/2024-01-22-running-deep-floyd-with-limited-memory.md

 ```

 ### Addendum
-To further reduce memory utilization we can also load `T5` using `8bit` quantization.
-Transformers directly supports [bitsandbytes](https://huggingface.co/docs/transformers/main/en/main_classes/quantization#load-a-large-model-in-8bit) through the `load_in_8bit` flag.
-The flag `variant="8bit"` needs to be set download pre-quantized weights.
-For example, this should allow loading `T5` checkpoint in as little as 8GB memory.
+To further reduce memory utilization, we can also load the same `T5` model using 8-bit quantization.
+Transformers directly supports bitsandbytes through the load_in_8bit flag.
+Set the variant="8bit" flag to download pre-quantized weights.
+This allows loading the text encoders in as little as 8GB of memory.

 ## Create text embeddings
-We need to generate the embeddings for the two prompts that describes the visual illusions.
-The Diffusers API for accessing diffusion models is the `DiffusionPipeline` class and its subclasses.
-Each instance of `DiffusionPipeline` is a fully self-contained set of methods and models for running diffusion networks.
-We can override the models it uses by passing alternative instances as keyword arguments to `from_pretrained`.

-In this case, we pass None for the unet argument, so no UNet will be loaded.
-This allows us to run the text embedding portion of the diffusion process without loading the UNet into memory.
+Next, we need to generate embeddings for the two prompts that describe the visual illusions.
+DiffusionPipeline from HuggingFace Diffusers library contains methods to load models necessary for running diffusion networks.
+We can override the individual models used by changing the keyword arguments to `from_pretrained`.
+In this case, we pass the previously instantiated `text_encoder` for the text_encoder argument and `None` for the unet argument to avoid loading the UNet into memory, enabling us to load only the necessary models to run the text embedding portion of the diffusion process.

 ```python
 from diffusers import DiffusionPipeline